StochLab/GRoQ-LoCO/README.md

-### GROQLoco: Generalist and RObot-agnostic Quadruped Locomotion Control using Offline Datasets
+### GRoQ-Loco: Generalist and Robot-agnostic Quadruped Locomotion Control using Offline Datasets